Cross-Border Remote Work FAQs Mexico

 D. At what point and under what circumstances does the remote worker become subject to local employment law requirements such as is wage-hour, local holidays, annual leave, maternity leave, disability leave, protection against unfair dismissal, etc.

-Given that there is no employment relationship between the remote worker and a legally established Mexican company, the remote worker would not be subject local employment law requirements.
+Per our last response, if the remote worker stays within Mexican territory for less than 180 days and there is no employment relationship between the remote worker and a Mexican legal entity, then the remote worker will not be entitled to Mexican employment law benefits.

 Remote foreign worker